ZorTsy/elastizabbix/README.md

 ## Requirements

  - Python 2/3 on an elastic node with zabbix agent installed
+	 - or you can install on your Zabbix server and set up the remote URL to be monitored

 ## Installation

-This only needs to be setup on one of the elasticsearch nodes
+This only needs to be setup on one of the elasticsearch nodes or on the Zabbix server

 #### Zabbix Agent

 - Copy elastizabbix to agent scripts folder
 - Copy elastizabbix.conf to conf.d or add UserParameter to your agent config
+- Restart the Zabbix Agent

 #### Zabbix Frontend

-- Import the XML template (supports zabbix 2.4 and greater)
+- Import the XML template (tested on Zabbix 3.0)
 - Add node to the newly imported template
+- Change the node macro `{$ES.CLUSTER.URL}` to your cluster address `http://localhost:9200`

 ## The MIT License (MIT)